akhiakl/akhiakl/README.md

  - Engineer
  - Gamer

-An enthusiastic Full-Stack JavaScript Developer with around 4 years of successful experience in Angular2+, NodeJS, MongoDB, Mysql, HTML & CSS3, Javascript and hands-on experience in React, React Native, AWS, Jest, and Wordpress.
+An enthusiastic Full Stack Developer with a proven track record of 6 years specializing in React and Node.js.
+Proficient in creating dynamic and responsive web applications by leveraging advanced skills in React, Node.js, CSS, and HTML.
+Expertise in designing and implementing efficient databases using MySQL and MongoDB.
+Adept at delivering end-to-end solutions, with a strong background in eCommerce projects involving platforms like Contentful, Magento, Algolia, and Fabric.
+Committed to producing high-quality code and continuously seeking opportunities to enhance user experiences through innovative technology solutions.

 [akhiakl.me](https://akhiakl.me)

 - 💞️ I’m looking to collaborate on any interesting open source Javascript projects
-- 📫 Reach me on akhilk4k@gmail.com
+- 📫 Reach me on akhilk4k@outlook.com

 [Stack overflow](https://stackoverflow.com/story/akhiakl) [Twitter](https://twitter.com/akhiakl)